 All new students must submit an official transcript for any courses completed after applying.
 New BSN students must ensure that all 60 prerequisite hours have been completed.
 Transcripts must be sent directly from the issuing institution to Enrollment Services.

-All new students must submit the following documents to CastleBranch.
-A notification will be sent to students’ UTMB email when submission can begin.
+CastleBranch - A notification will be sent to students' UTMB email when submission can begin.

 Immunization Requirements - Evidence of immunizations required by UTMB must be submitted to Student Health for verification and processing, including documentation for COMPLETED three dose series of Hepatitis B vaccines and a positive Hepatitis B antibody titer.
 All immunization requirements must be met to proceed in a clinical course.
 Students who are not in compliance with the above policy will not be permitted to participate in clinical activities.
+All evidence of immunizations for BSN ONLY needs to be submitted to Student Health, for Graduate students all immunizations must be sent to CastleBranch.

 Background Check/Drug Screen